arp242/zli/README.markdown

 ### Colours

-You can add colours and some othe text attributes to a string with `zli.Color()`, which returns a modified string with the terminal escape codes.
+You can add colours and some other text attributes to a string with `zli.Color()`, which returns a modified string with the terminal escape codes.

-It won't do anything if `zli.NoColor` is set; this is set automatically if the output isn't a terminal or if `NO_COLOR` is set, but you can overide it if the user set `--color=force` or something.
+It won't do anything if `zli.WantColor` is `false`; this is set automatically disabled if the output isn't a terminal or `NO_COLOR` is set, but you can override it if the user set `--color=force` or something.

 `zli.Colorln()` is a convenience wrapped for `fmt.Println(zli.Color(...))`.